RedMike/touche-tools/README.md

 this data, as well as provide a debugger to allow playback of the logic.
 This application is not feature-complete by any means.

-Exporting the database file is only somewhat implemented currently.
-The process through which the data is exported into a small enough file (due to strict limit in game engine loading) needs improvement and there is no original source to reference for information on how it was achieved.
+Exporting a loaded database file has been implemented and the resulting new DAT file is playable in the original game engine as well as in the debugger.
+There are likely minor bugs in the exported version, but generally it should match pretty closely.

 ## TODO List